??? pgHead ???

 This requirement mandates establishing, documenting, and implementing a comprehensive penetration testing methodology.
 Penetration testing simulates real-world attacks to identify security weaknesses within your Cardholder Data Environment (CDE) and critical systems.

-• Cardholder Data Environment (CDE): The physical, logical, and procedural environment where cardholder data is processed, stored, or transmitted.
+• CDE: The physical, logical, and procedural environment where cardholder data is processed, stored, or transmitted.

-• Comprehensive Coverage: Ensure your methodology covers the entire CDE perimeter, critical systems, and includes testing from both internal and external perspectives.
+• Comprehensive coverage: Ensure your methodology covers the entire CDE perimeter and all critical systems, and includes testing from both internal and external perspectives.

 11.4.1 Examine documentation and interview personnel.
 The assessor will review your penetration testing methodology document and interview personnel involved in penetration testing to verify it incorporates all elements specified in this requirement.